-Dick is hardly the first member of the Batman family to suffer for their association to the Dark Knight ... so with another possible misfortune having befallen the Dark Knight, Newsarama is looking back at the worst things to ever happen to Batman.
+Dick is hardly the first member of the Batman family to suffer for their association to the Dark Knight ... so with more misfortune possibly in the wings, Newsarama is looking back at the worst things to ever happen to Batman.

 The death of Jason Todd was pretty devastating for Batman (more on that later), but the bad turned even worse when Jason came back to life as a villain who called himself the Red Hood.
 Although the manner of his resurrection in Batman was unusual — being caused by Superboy Prime's punch from a pocket dimension — Jason used his rebirth to train himself and go after Batman, angry that his own death had never been avenged.

 What resulted were some pretty messed up mind games, from a reappearance in "Hush" that floored Batman to some confrontations with Joker, Batman, Tim Drake and even Nightwing.
 Eventually, he became an ally of the Bat-heroes, but it was only after trying his best to get back at Bruce.

 Tower of Babel3 of 12